 “It’s highly unlikely that you can adequately train salespeople without embracing technology effectively.
 Technology alone won’t train your salespeople, but you’re unlikely to train people well without it,” he said.

-4. Firms That Invest in Sales Enablement Are Seeing Results
+Sales Enablement Stat No. 4: Firms That Invest Are Seeing Results

 The Stat: Companies with a dedicated sales enablement function improved their sales training effectiveness by 29%.